YLiao12/shopping-system-rpc/README.md

 The MySQL is on a Aliyun Server

+## How to build this rpc application

+This application could be build and deployed on localhost, and different servers (including a user server, a product server and an order server) will run on different ports.
+We have also deployed this application on our own server, you can test the application on (vue ip address).

+Here is the localhost deploy steps:

-## 1. run servers on different terminals
+### 1. run servers on different terminals

+`cd shopping-system-rpc`

 `go run .\user_server\user_server.go`